ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

 When the `Counter` component is rendered, the Blazor JS environment registers a handler with the browser on the button click event.

-When you click the button, that event is fired, and transmitted through JSInterop into the Blazor SPA session to the UI Event Handler which queues `GetNextCountAsync` onto the Event Queue.
-Let's assume the Synchronisation Context's message queue is idle, so it runs `GetNextCountAsync` immediately.
+When you click the button, that event is fired, and transmitted through JSInterop into the Blazor SPA session.
+The relevant event handler, in our case `GetNextCountAsync`,  is queued onto the Event Queue.

+Let's assume the *synchronisation context* is idle, so it runs `GetNextCountAsync` immediately.

-This is our primary execution thread and runs in the context of the instance of `Counter` on the *Synchronisation Context*.
-The first block of code runs synchronously.
+This is our primary execution thread.
+The first code block runs synchronously.
 It sets `_loading` to true and then calls `GetNextAsync`.

 This: